-In her book, For the Children’s Sake, Susan Schaeffer Mccauley stresses the importance of this role and illustrates how parents can succeed in today’s helter-skelter world.
+In her book, For the Children’s Sake, Susan Schaeffer Mccauley stresses the importance of this interaction and illustrates how parents can succeed in today’s helter-skelter world.

 Some of the points that she makes are that this is an adult world, and children that learn at early age to live in the presence of adults are better equipped to be successful as adults.
 Children are bored in the presence of other children; and, where they may learn a certain amount about social interaction, this is not likely to equip them for dealing with grocery stores and restaurants in which they are expected to behave like adults.

 As hard as it may be on the parents to endure that interruption on a business call, our dogs do this, and people understand.
 Children have to learn when it is appropriate not to interrupt, even more so today when so many of us work remotely.

 But, most importantly, Ms. Schaeffer stresses the critical role that parents play in identifying their children’s gifts.
 These are what will differentiate us as adults and give us a greater sense of our personal worth and, perhaps, lead us along a more satisfying career path.